 This blog post is about the sixteenth-century religious movement known as the Reformation.
 It covers the effects the Reformation had upon music as well as two of the movement's most significant figures: Martin Luther and William Byrd.

 This blog post is about the music of the Renaissance.
-It covers the important figures and the intellectual trends of the period.
+It covers the intellectual trends and musical fashions that mark the period.
+The techniques of Renaissance vocal and instrumental music are summarized and explained, and a brief biography of French composer, Guillaume Dufay (c.1397–1474), is provided.

 This blog post covers the rise of polyphonic chant during the Middle Ages.
-It focuses on the tradition’s development in southern France and its coming of age in northern France.
-Two famous composers, Leonin and Perotin–liturgical musicians operating at the Notre Dame Cathedral School–are also covered.
+It focuses on the tradition's development in southern France and its coming of age in northern France.
+Two famous composers, Leonin and Perotin, who were liturgical musicians operating at the Notre Dame Cathedral School during the twelfth and thirteenth centuries, are also covered.